 What rate of R&D offset applies?

 Companies with aggregated turnover under $20 million receive a refundable offset at the corporate tax rate plus 18.5% (typically 43.5%).
-Companies at or above $20 million receive a non-refundable offset based on R&D intensity, set at 8.5% above the corporate rate where intensity is 2% or less, and 16.5% above the corporate rate where intensity exceeds 2%.
+Companies at or above $20 million receive a non-refundable offset based on R&D intensity: 8.5% above the corporate rate where intensity is 2% or less, and 16.5% above the corporate rate for expenditure above that threshold.

 Does software development qualify for the R&D Tax Incentive?